mach0/dangerdeep/dangerdeep/modernize-readme.txt

 3. Use C++11 thread/mutex/condition_variable
 	DONE
-4. Compare basic classes between branches for differences! use meld with directories to compare.
+4. Compare basic classes between branches for differences!
-	See below for more details.
-	New classes like gpu interface copied to master branch DONE - remaining topics are GL related, except bivector
+	DONE - remaining topics are GL related, except bivector
 5. use new C++ features for XML reader etc.
 	DONE